Chef Dennis

 • 2 cloves garlic finely minced

-• 1 tsp thyme leaves only
+• 1 teaspoon thyme leaves only

 • 28 oz peeled whole tomatoes I use San Marzano